VioletGiraffe/file-commander/README.md

 ### Download for Windows

 *<a href="https://github.com/VioletGiraffe/file-commander/releases/latest">Get the latest release</a>*
-Windows Vista and later systems are supported (x32 and x64).
+Windows Vista and later systems are supported, x64 only (but older releases supported x86).
 Windows XP is not supported.

 ### Known Issues
 For the list of known issues, refer to the project issues on Github, sort by the "bug" label.
 Or just use <a href="https://github.com/VioletGiraffe/file-commander/labels/bug">this link</a>.